s-utkarsh/s-utkarsh.github.io/k_lattice.md

             mv POSCAR-000$No ./disp-000$No/POSCAR
             cp POTCAR ./disp-000$No/POTCAR
             cp INCAR ./disp-000$No/INCAR
+            cp WAVECAR ./disp-$No/WAVECAR
             cd disp-000$No
             endif
             if ( 100 <= $No && $No < 1000) then
             mkdir disp-00$No
             mv POSCAR-00$No ./disp-00$No/POSCAR
             cp POTCAR ./disp-00$No/POTCAR
+            cp WAVECAR ./disp-$No/WAVECAR
             cp INCAR ./disp-00$No/INCAR
             cd disp-00$No
         endif
         if ( 1000 <= $No && $No < 10000) then
             mkdir disp-0$No
             mv POSCAR-0$No ./disp-0$No/POSCAR
+            cp WAVECAR ./disp-$No/WAVECAR
             cp POTCAR ./disp-0$No/POTCAR
             cp INCAR ./disp-0$No/INCAR
             cd disp-0$No